dosorio79/ai-agent-crashcourse/aihero/project/README.md

-# AI Agent Crashcourse — Project
+# AI Agent Crashcourse -Project

 This folder contains the code developed day by day following the AI Agent Crashcourse.
 Each day adds new functionality toward building an ingestion and retrieval pipeline.